Corporate Governance Report

 Engagement with other key stakeholder groups

-The Environmental, Social and Governance (ESG) Statement, the Stakeholder Engagement section and the Directors’ Report within the Annual Report contain an overview of the engagement with other key stakeholder groups including: customers and the community and banks and finance providers.
+The ESG Statement, the Stakeholder Engagement section and the Directors’ Report within the 2025 Annual Report contain an overview of the engagement with other key stakeholder groups including: customers and the community, bank finance providers and suppliers.

 Audit, Risk and Internal Control